 5: Homemade: Get more creative and make garments or accessories from scratch for the ultimate sustainable fashion.
 Or upcycle older pieces that need refreshing.
 Be inspired by modern trends so your clothes are still moving with the times.

 Get the children involved – they could even make some clothes for their favourite teddy or doll.
 Sewing is an important skill to have.
 And before throwing unwanted clothes out consider customising with lace or sequins or cool patches.
+It could even be a thoughtful mothers day gift idea.

 6: Multi-Use: Consider your consumer choices – if your garment has multiple purposes then you are more likely to wear it regularly, for example jackets with inner layers that can be worn over various seasons.
 Or multi-way dresses that can be layered and styled in various ways.